envytools/envytools/hwdocs/memory/nv50-surface.rst

 .. todo:: NVC0 ZCULL?

 Surfaces on nv50+ cards come in two types: linear and tiled.
-Linear surfaces have a simple format, but they're are limitted to 2 dimensions only, don't support arrays nor mipmapping when used as textures, cannot be used for zeta buffers, and have lower performance than tiled textures.
+Linear surfaces have a simple format, but they're are limited to 2 dimensions only, don't support arrays nor mipmapping when used as textures, cannot be used for zeta buffers, and have lower performance than tiled textures.
 Tiled surfaces can have up to three dimensions, can be put into arrays and be mipmapped,